TheRealAnonymous008/quartz/content/details/game design/Unity.md

 # DOTS
 ## Use Cases
 * The game contains a lot of dynamic entities
-* The game requires complex algorithms such as [[procedural generation]], pathfinding, dynamic AI, and heavy physics.
+* The game requires complex algorithms such as [[Procedural Generation]], pathfinding, dynamic AI, and heavy physics.
 * Competitive Multiplayer games that requires low latency and high accuracy
 * Large Scale Simulations
 * Running simulations in performance critical devices.